 EU funds’ role in upgrading cooperation

-The two companies signed a memorandum of understanding earlier this year as the first step of cooperation in transforming the lignite area as the Balkan country abandons the harmful fossil fuel.
+The two companies signed a memorandum of understanding in March as the first step of cooperation in transforming the lignite area as the Balkan country abandons the harmful fossil fuel.
 The domestic media learned they intend to upgrade the relationship to a formal contract by the end of the year.

 RWE is reportedly examining the availability of land, financial incentives and licensing speed.
 Greece is looking to use the European Union’s Just Transition Fund and the program for the economy’s recovery from the COVID-19 impact in its energy transition.